bsmuga/JLox/README.md

-# JLox
+# JLox Interpreter
-My first interpreter following Crafting Interpreters by R. Nystrom
+A tree-walk interpreter for the Lox programming language